ayushporwal01/Razorpay-Clone/README.md

 ## Razorpay Clone 💳

-It's a website that has been designed to mimic the the popular payment gateway platform, Razorpay.
+It's a website that has been designed to mimic the popular payment gateway platform, Razorpay.

 - **This Site is Fully Responsive**
 <br>